JBurrell999/ICNLP/README.md

 # ICNLP
-Sub to ICNLP, email for co-Lab
+Submission to ICNLP, email for co-Lab